ryanedmundkessler/ryan.edmund.kessler.github.io/_pages/cv.md

 ### Education

-* B.S. in GitHub, GitHub University, 2012
+* BA in Quantitative Economics, Drake University, 2010
-* M.S. in Jekyll, GitHub University, 2014
+* MA in Economics, Brown University, May 2015
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* PhD in economics, Brown University, May 2020 (Expected)

 ### Work experience